- HubPages»

 When the Third Brother is imprisoned by the Emperor, the other brothers use their talents to bring about the Emperor's downfall.
 Eric kimmel's Ten Suns tell of the dilemma that arises on earth of long ago.

-At this time there were ten suns, and when they all decide to go walking together in the heavens at the same time they cause havoc.
-The earth's emperor begs the sun's father for help.
+At this time, there were ten suns, and when they all decided to walk together in the heavens at the same time, they caused havoc.
+The earth's emperor begged the sun's father for help.

 He warns her not to tell of her discovery, on the pain of death and at first Ah-mei obeys.
 However, keeping her terrible secret causes her long, beautiful hair to turn white.